LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/adding-your-own-widgets.md

 ## Organize your widgets to boost agent efficiency

-Placing widgets in the right order within the agent workspace means you can ensure the most useful widgets are the most easily accessible for agents.
+Placing widgets in the right order within the Agent Workspace means you can ensure the most useful widgets are the most easily accessible for agents.

 Since every contact center is different, widget reordering allows brands to fully customize the order of the widgets on an account level, for both chat and messaging operations.
 The account admin can organize widgets through night vision, including hiding core and custom widgets.